 - How do I mobilize stakeholders and networks that are relevant to my organization’s provision and legitimization of public services?

 - How do I manage my reputation?

 The Center plays a critical role in the public debate on public value by providing education, research and results, and by developing solutions for related problems.
-It enjoys international collaborations with the Ash Institute of the John F. Kennedy School of Harvard University (US), Rutgers University (US) and Stellenbosch University (SA).

 Education: Certified Public Controller (CPC) programme and Master in Accounting and Control (MSc)

 At VU University Amsterdam, we do not regard control as a specialized and purely financial discipline.
 The controller is positioned - in the broadest sense of the term - at the interface between governance, policy and resources.
-The position of a public controller is that of coordinator and adviser in a civil society organization which has as its objective the creation of added value in society.
+The position of a public controller is that of a coordinator and adviser in a public or civil society organization which has as its objective the creation of added value in society.
 A Certified Public Controller can contribute to that by advicing on formulating objectives, structuring the organization and the way in which objectives can best be achieved, all reinforced by the financial perspective.

 The CPC title is becoming ever more widely recognized as a mark of quality.
 Many administrators and managers agree that a professional organization needs controllers with this qualification.

-For a number of years, the Zijlstra Center has been providing major in-company, or inhouse programmes for civil society organizations: these consist of shorter management control courses, workshops or masterclasses, supplemented where appropriate by more business administrative subjects or oriented towards other aspects of professional development.
+For a number of years, the Zijlstra Center has been providing major in-company, or inhouse programmes for public or civil society organizations: these consist of shorter management control courses, workshops or masterclasses, supplemented where appropriate by more business administrative subjects or oriented towards other aspects of professional development.
 Within the field of the control function in public and non-profit organizations, any tailor-made programme can be developed.
 Don’t hesitate to contact us about the possibilities for your organization!